Elevation (emotion): Further research directions

-Also, researchers are now beginning to investigate the claim that profound experiences of elevation can be peak experiences that can alter people's identities and spiritual lives.
-While moral development is often conceptualized as a lifelong process, Haidt offers an "inspire and rewire" hypothesis to describe momentary experiences that can potentially cause temporary or even permanent moral transformation through the temporary or permanent exposition to those very same experiences.
-He suggests that powerful moments of elevation may act as a "mental reset button" by erasing cynical or pessimistic feelings and substituting them with feelings of hope, love, and a sensation of moral inspiration.
+Researchers are exploring the idea that profound experiences of elevation can be peak experiences that can alter people's identities and spiritual lives.
+While moral development is often conceptualized as a lifelong process, Haidt offers an "inspire and rewire" hypothesis which proposes that certain momentary experiences have the potential to induce temporary or even lasting moral changes by exposing individuals to these transformative experiences.
+Haidt suggests that instances of profound elevation can function as a "mental reset button," replacing cynical or pessimistic emotions with feelings of hope, love, and moral inspiration.